 The 7th edition of the ACCELERATE Paediatric Oncology Conference was successfully held on 14-15 February 2019 in Brussels.
 Almost 170 delegates from 30 countries worldwide attended the Conference including experts from academia, industry, patient/parent/survivor advocacy groups, foundations and regulatory authorities.

 The diverse and high turnout was a clear sign that this Conference is now a truly international event.
 This is a hopeful development in our effort towards accelerating the process of evaluating innovative therapies and introducing them in standard cancer care in children and adolescents.

 This year’s edition focused on a number of important topics such as:

 - Information sharing on the most recent successes in paediatric oncology drug development;

-- Discussion on new regulatory environments in the US and in Europe and on how to implement new oncology drug development for children in this new global landscape;
+- Discussion on new regulatory environments in the US (RACE for Children Act) and in Europe and on how to implement new oncology drug development for children in this new global landscape;

 - Fostering and strengthening international collaborations across countries and among the main target groups.